joegreen88/php-builder/README.md

 The php.ini would be loaded from `./php-ini/7.0.11/php.ini`.

+## Activate PHP

+Add the activate script to your shell in `.bash_profile` or `.bashrc` with `source /path/to/php-builder/activate.sh`.
+You only need to do this once.

+Now you can change the active php version at any time by calling `php-version <version>`.

+For example, set the global php version to 5.6.25 with `php-version 5.6.25`.

 ## Clean

 Run `./clean.sh <version>` to free up disk space by deleting the source code and tarball for the given php version.